LiangJunhao-THU/liangjunhao-thu/README.md

 About Me
 ======
 I am a 5th year Ph.D.
-Candidate advised by [Lingjie Kong](https://scholar.google.com/citations?user=9ZZVgx4AAAAJ&hl=en) at [Tsinghua University](https://www.tsinghua.edu.cn/en/).
-Currently, I am also a a visiting researcher at [KatherLab](https://jnkather.github.io/).
+Candidate at Tsinghua University and a visiting researcher at [KatherLab](https://jnkather.github.io/).

 My research mainly focuses on <ins>computational pathology</ins>, especially using deep learning methods to find new cancer biomarkers, acquire low-dimensional knowledge from high-dimensional pathological images, and develop clinically useful framework for cancer diagnosis and prognosis.